m-ld/timeld/packages/cli/README.md

 ## switching devices

+If using a Gateway, your timesheets are stored on the gateway and are accessible from any device with a network connection to it.
+Each new device will be registered the first time you use it.

-A timesheet is not stored on the cloud or on any servers, only on your devices.
+If not using a Gateway, your timesheets are not stored on the cloud or on any servers, only on your devices.

 Still, you can open and modify a timesheet that you've created on one device, on a different device.
 Just use `timeld open your-timesheet` on the new device _while you have a session open on the first device._ After that, you can use your devices independently, and they will synchronise whenever they both have a session open.